 Being educated is not the same as being smart.
 My father was always the smartest person in the room and he barely graduated high school.
 You will meet lots of educated, non-smart people.
 Don’t ever think someone’s degrees are more valuable than someone’s knowledge of how to hunt and skin a deer.
 There’s more than one way to be smart.

 This thought should comfort you, guide you, and scare you, at times.
-Seek him and you will find him.
-After all, you were created by him and for relationship with him.
-It only makes sense that you should know him.
+Seek Him and you will find Him.
+After all, you were created by Him and for a relationship with Him.
+It only makes sense that you should know Him.

 It will get you further than good looks or natural talent.
 Theodore Roosevelt said Far and away the best thing life has to offer is the chance to work hard at work worth doing.
 He is right.
 It is one of the biggest gifts life offers.